6 Best AI Ad Creative Tools for Paid Social in 2026

 Pricing: Starter at $29/month; Creator and Enterprise tiers with custom pricing.

-Investment range: Managed programs typically run $5,000-$15,000/month depending on volume and scope -- compared to $25,000-$60,000/month for a human creator program at equivalent volume.
+Investment range: Managed programs typically run $5,000-$20,000/month depending on volume and scope -- compared to $25,000-$80,000/month for a human creator program at equivalent volume.

-Decision matrix: which tool fits your situation?
+Decision matrix: which tool fits your consumer tech situation?

-| Situation | Best fit |
+| Situation | Best fit | Why |

-| 50+ creatives/month, performance loop needed | Managed program |
+| 50+ creatives/month, consumer tech performance loop | Managed program | Strategy + production + testing discipline |

 Three questions narrow it down: